Andre Drummond: National team career

 Drummond was a member of the 2014 U.S. national team that won the gold medal at the FIBA Basketball World Cup.
 Over the span of the tournament, he averaged 3.0 points and 2.5 rebounds in eight games.

 Personal life

 Drummond has three children, two daughters and a son.
-Drummond briefly dated former iCarly star Jennette McCurdy during his rookie year.
+Drummond briefly dated American writer and former actress Jennette McCurdy during his rookie year.

 He has been an Ambassador for Special Olympics since 2016.

-Drummond has lived in Lindenwold, New Jersey since 2023, and also owns a summer home in Atlantic City, New Jersey.
+Andre has started and funded a music development program for person with disabilities in conjunction with the Berklee College of Music of Massachusetts.
+The initial phase of the program began in 2025 in Middletown, Connecticut.
+The program, known as "Team Andre" trains persons to give the required specialized instruction to persons with physical and mental disabilities to teach them to play a variety of instruments and later to become involved with musical groups of sorts.